H.R. 7997: Research and Oversight of AI in Courts Act of 2026

 1

-The Attorney General, acting through the Director of the National Institute of Justice, must establish the AI Research and Oversight in Courts Task Force not later than 60 days after enactment.
+The Attorney General, acting through the Director of the National Institute of Justice, must establish the AI Research and Oversight in Courts Task Force no later than 60 days after the bill becomes law.

 2